 What Really is the Definition of Predatory Pricing?

 The name says it all.
 The bigger players sustain and absorb short term losses by reducing the prices of the product way below the average cost.
 Other players cannot afford to compete and are forced to leave the market.
 The losses are then recouped by charging a higher cost once the competition has been eliminated.
 The classical definition of predatory pricing is as follows.
 Predatory pricing is the pricing of goods or services at such a low level that other firms cannot compete and are forced to leave the market.
-It is, in essence, the breach of power and abuse of a dominant position where even the consumers stands to lose.
+It is, in essence, the breach of power and abuse of a dominant position where even the consumers stand to lose.
 Abnormally low priced products are often the fake alternative to the real deal.
-They dupe price sensitive consumers, and with no real system in place to vet, these sellers do supremely high volume sales in a super short period of time and the disappear before any action can be taken against them.
+They dupe price-sensitive consumers, and with no real system in place to vet, these sellers do supremely high volume sales in a super short period of time and disappear before any action can be taken against them.

 Predatory Pricing in the Pulse Oximeter Segment

 Predatory pricing in the pulse oximeter segment has almost been redefined.
 It is beyond difficult to understand the average market price (the mode price is that large).
 It is beyond difficult to understand which product is genuine and which is not.
-However, there are certain tell tale signs to weed out the trustworthy brands from the rest.
+However, there are certain telltale signs to weed out the trustworthy brands from the rest.